rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 Type: select one (optional)

 - Yes, my source of funding tells me what contributions I should make
-- Somewhat, my work is useful to my source of my funding, but I mostly decide what to contribute
-- No, I fully decide what I will contribute to
+- No, I decide what I will contribute to
 - Other (open response)

 ### Would you appreciate being paid for contributing to the Rust Project?